 - Do NOT use gasoline, benzene, thinner polishing powder or liquid insecticide.
 Possible consequence: Discoloration and deformation. - Do NOT use water or air of 50°C or higher.
-Possible consequence: Discoloration and deformation. - Do NOT scrub firmly when washing the blade with water.
-Possible consequence: The surface sealing peels off.
+Possible consequence: Discoloration and deformation.

 Clean with a soft cloth.
-If it is difficult to remove stains, use water or neutral detergent.
+If it is difficult to remove stains, use water or a neutral detergent.